Melinal23/tech-portfolio/docs/projects.md

 Developed with Unity 3D and C#.

-In this cute adventure game you play a dog who is ecstatic to collect bones!
+In this cute adventure game, you play a dog who is ecstatic to collect bones!
 Run around the home collecting as many bones as you can before time runs out!

 Controls: